perfsonar/docs/pscheduler_ref_tests_tools.rst

   -t DURATION, --duration=DURATION
                         Total runtime of test
   -i INTERVAL, --interval=INTERVAL
-                        How often to report results (internally, results still reported in aggregate at end) -P PARALLEL, --parallel=PARALLEL
+                        How often to report results (internally, results still reported in aggregate at end) --link-rtt=LINK_RTT   Approximate link round-trip time (ISO8601 or integer ms)
+  -P PARALLEL, --parallel=PARALLEL
                         How many parallel streams to run during the test -u, --udp             Use UDP instead of TCP testing -b BANDWIDTH, --bandwidth=BANDWIDTH
-                        Bandwidth to rate limit the test to, supports SI notation such as 1G
+                        Bandwidth to rate limit the test to, supports SI notation such as 1G --bandwidth-strict    Never go faster than --bandwidth, even to make up for lost time.
+  --burst-size=BURST_SIZE
-  -w WINDOW_SIZE, --window-size=WINDOW_SIZE
+                        Limit bursts of packets to this number -w WINDOW_SIZE, --window-size=WINDOW_SIZE
-                        TCP window size to use for the test, supports SI notation such as 64M -m MSS, --mss=MSS     TCP maximum segment size
+                        TCP window size to use for the test, supports SI notation such as 64M
+  -m MSS, --mss=MSS     TCP maximum segment size
   -l BUFFER_LENGTH, --buffer-length=BUFFER_LENGTH
                         length of the buffer to read/write from